CMS Interoperability Compliance

 Consumer-directed exchange implementation for member access to claims data via third-party apps.
 CARIN Blue Button defines the ExplanationOfBenefit profiles that power the Patient Access API, with FHIR R4 conformance and OAuth 2.0 authorization.

-Da Vinci Plan Net
+Da Vinci Plan-Net

-Provider Directory API implementation using Plan Net profiles for Practitioner, Organization, Location, and HealthcareService resources.
-Plan Net directories serve both CMS compliance requirements and operational provider search use cases.
+Provider Directory API implementation using Plan-Net profiles for Practitioner, Organization, Location, and HealthcareService resources.
+Plan-Net directories serve both CMS compliance requirements and operational provider search use cases.

-FHIR Bulk Data
+FHIR Bulk Data ($export)

 Bulk Data Access implementation for payer-to-payer exchange, population health data export, and large-scale data extraction.
 We build FHIR $export operations that handle millions of resources with proper authorization, filtering, and error recovery.